MAINTAINED BY THE

 The height of a jumper above the landing depends on the skill and style of the jumper and on the design of the hill.
 There are hills where a jumper can fly 400 feet but never be higher than six feet above the landing.
 On the other hand, a hill can be designed with a high takeoff and with the landing dropping away steeply below the takeoff, where jumpers might be more than twenty feet above the landing.
 First-time spectators are often surprised at how low the jumpers fly.
 Ideal snow conditions on a landing hill consist of a perfectly smooth base of very hard snow covered by a half inch to one inch of fast granular snow.

 A measuring tape is stretched from the edge of the takeoff downward through the air until it meets the knoll on a tangent.
 Then the tape is laid along the landing surface down to K. This tape is also used to measure the distance of each jump.
-The distance of a skiers jump is marked at a point directly under the ski boots when the entire skis contact the snow.
+(No, it isn't there during the jumping -- it is removed after the distance marks are established along both sides of the landing.)
+The distance of a skier's jump is marked at a point directly under the ski boots when that portion of the ski contacts the snow.
+Today's jumping skis have very flexible front sections that curve up during impact and slap down on the snow after the boot area is down.
 The distance measurers must be careful not to be misled when the tails of the skis drag before the jumper lands.
 For top level competitions, FIS rules now require video measuring.
 Several small TV cameras set up along the landing feed video images to a computer where the operator uses instant replay to determine the precise moment of landing.
 The operator clicks on the point of impact and the computer, which was calibrated earlier, instantly calculates the jump distance and relays it to the scoring computer and the score board.
-Human measurers remain in place as a backup.
+Human measurers remain in place only as a backup.